-Regular Maintenance of historic buildings
+Regular Maintenance of Historic Buildings

-This project aims to improve the living conditions of residents, guarantees the sustainability of conservation, and raising the local community's awareness towards the best practices for cultural heritage preservation.
-During 2021, more than 900 apartments in different areas within the WHP boundaries were maintained.
+This project aims to improve the living conditions of residents, and also guarantees the sustainability of Conservation; as well as raising the local community's awareness towards the best practices for cultural heritage preservation.
+During 2022, more than 200 apartments in different areas within the WHP boundaries were maintained.
 It's worth mentioning that part of this work is being carried out by the residents themselves, using traditional materials provided by HRC, and under its direct supervision.
-This new approach emphasizes the importance of collaboration and shared responsibility for preserving cultural heritage and raising awareness of local people through practice.
+This new approach emphasizes the importance of cooperation and shared responsibility towards the Conservation of Cultural Heritage, in addition to raising the local awareness by practice.

-Regular Maintenance of historic buildings (before and after)
+Figure 2: Regular Maintenance of historic buildings (before and after)